 By Michael Ormsby

-The GED® tests are high school equivalency exams.
+The GED® test is a high school equivalency exams.
 But what does that mean?
 How can a test be the equivalent of high school?
 And what is it, exactly, that we expect high school graduates to know?
-What do your GED testing scores mean?
+What do your GED test scores mean?

 500,000 People Will Pass the GED This Year.